-Persons enrolled in courses for audit may not change their enrollment to credit after the change of schedule period.
-With appropriate approval, a student enrolled in courses for credit may change to audit status any time through the first half of a session (4 weeks of an 8-week session, 8 weeks of a 16-week session, etc.).
+Students enrolled in courses for audit may not change their enrollment to credit after the change of schedule period.
+With appropriate approval, students enrolled in courses for credit may change to audit status any time through the first half of a session (4 weeks of an 8-week session, 8 weeks of a 16-week session, etc.).